zendomaster/ZENDO/README.md

 6. Project Planning: Defining the project scope, timeline, budget, and resources.
 Setting up a project plan with milestones and deliverables.
 7. Technical Planning: Deciding on the technology stack, architecture, and development approach.
 This includes selecting the appropriate tools, platforms, and frameworks.
 8. Risk Assessment: Identifying potential risks and challenges that might arise during the development process and planning for mitigation strategies.
+Technology Stack

+Blockchain
+Solana: Chosen for its high performance, low fees, and scalability.
+Solana Program Library (SPL): Utilized for token creation and management.
+Web3.js: Used for integrating blockchain features with the AR app.

+Augmented Reality

+Unity with AR Foundation: Supports both ARKit (iOS) and ARCore (Android) for a seamless cross-platform experience.

+AR Foundation: A framework that allows developers to build AR applications for multiple platforms with a single codebase.

+ARKit: Apple’s AR development platform for iOS devices.

+ARCore: Google’s AR development platform for Android devices.

+Backend and Infrastructure

+AWS: For scalable and reliable cloud infrastructure.

+Amazon S3: For secure storage of user data and AR assets.

+Amazon RDS: For managing databases that store app data and user information.

+Node.js: For building scalable and efficient server-side applications.

+Express.js: A web application framework for Node.js, used to build APIs for the AR app.

+Frontend Development

+React Native: For building a cross-platform mobile application.

+Redux: For state management within the app.

+Expo: For developing, building, and deploying React Native applications.